alanlivio/alanlivio.github.io/content/authors/admin/_index.md

 - Researchers
 ---

-I am currently a Lecturer at the University of Reading, working on the intersection of Multimedia Systems (MM) and Machine Learning (ML).
-Previously, I was a postdoc at UCL working on immersive media and a postdoc at PUC-Rio working on video analysis and interactive TV.
-In my career, I have been working (team-leading or PI) in funded research projects, contributing to research communities (SBC WebMedia and ACM SIGMM), and supporting standard committees (Brazilian TV Forum and ITU-T SG16).
-I also seek to get involved in purpose-driven research with technology transfer to industry or social impact.
+I am a Lecturer at the University of Reading.
+I am working on leveraging machine learning for optimizing multimedia systems pipelines for both traditional and immersive (360 videos, point clouds, meshs, etc.) media technologies.
+Previously, I was a postdoc at UCL working on immersive media and a postdoc at PUC-Rio working on video analysis and interactive TV, I acted team-leading or PI in funded research projects, contributed to ACM SIGMM communities and tandard committees (Brazilian TV Forum and ITU-T SG16).
+I also seek to get involved in purpose-driven projects with social impact.